 Committees and for the Directors.
 The Chair of the Board and the Chairs of the Board Committees are responsible for ensuring that the Board or Board Committee, as applicable, can fulfill its duties and responsibilities effectively, for planning and organizing the meetings of the Board or of the Board Committee, for ensuring that delegated functions are carried out and reported upon as necessary, for facilitating effective interaction with management, and for engaging outside advisors where necessary.
-Each Director is responsible for participating in the supervision of the management of Lifeco's business and affairs by acting honestly and in good faith with a view to Lifeco's best interests and exercising the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances.
+As part of the Directors' position description, each Director is expected to: understand Lifeco's vision, strategic objectives and risk appetite; be knowledgeable of Lifeco's businesses and the financial services sectors in which it operates; act honestly and in good faith with a view to Lifeco's best interests; act in the highest ethical manner and with integrity in all personal, business and professional dealings; prepare thoroughly for each Board and Board Committee meeting by reviewing the provided meeting material and requesting clarification or additional information as required to make informed decisions and exercise effective oversight; regularly attend Board and Board Committee meetings and actively participate in deliberations and decisions in an objective manner, and be informed of significant matters discussed at meetings not attended; prevent personal interests from conflicting with or appearing to conflict with Lifeco's interests and promptly disclosing such conflicts should they arise; respect confidentiality; and comply with Lifeco's Code of Conduct.